jefdaj/STAR-Vote/README.md

 See the [upstream README][1] for a better academic treatment: formal methods, history of the code, etc.

 *STAR-Vote* is a pragmatic system that tries to meet all the current requirements for a real in-person election.
-It's a stepping stone between the legacy system, broken in all the traditional ways, and future blockchain voting, which we need to be careful to avoid breaking in novel ways!
 The philosophy here is "move slowly and don't break anything";
-rather than start with a naive internet voting scheme that opens democracy up to all manner of systemic attack vectors, we start with a relatively normal polling place and add cryptographic assurances.
+rather than start with a naive internet voting scheme open to all manner of systemic attack vectors, we start with a relatively traditional offline polling place and add cryptographic assurances.
 The result looks similar to the current system from a user perspective, but is more trustworthy.

 ### Development overview